» Management Systems Certification

 - Expected Outcomes for Accredited Certification to ISO 14001

 A number of organisations in the UK provide non-accredited certification.
-The Department for Business Innovation and Skills recommends on its website that UK businesses, requiring certification services to source such services from certification bodies accredited by UKAS.
+The Department for Business Energy and Industrial Strategy (BEIS) recommends on its website that UK businesses, requiring certification services to source such services from certification bodies accredited by UKAS.

 Further guidance is available on the Charted Quality Institute (CQI) website.